About the Australian Election Study

 The CCS focuses on the relationships between the candidate, the party and the voters.
 Campaigning is a major topic in this core questionnaire, but other domains like recruitment and carrier patterns, issues and ideology, and democracy and representation are also included in the questionnaire.
 CCS is conducted in modules that are in the field about five years.

-Ian McAllister is Distinguished Professor of Political Science at The Australian National University and Director of the Australian Election Study.
+Professor Ian McAllister is Distinguished Professor of Political Science at The Australian National University and Co-Director of the Australian Election Study.
 He has previously held positions at the University of Strathclyde, the University of Manchester, and the University of New South Wales.
 He is a Fellow of the Academy of Social Sciences in Australia and a corresponding member of the Royal Society of Edinburgh.
 His scholarly research covers comparative political behaviour, postcommunist politics and Northern Ireland and Australian politics.
-His most recent books are Australian Public Opinion, Defence and Foreign Policy (Palgrave Macmillan, 2021), The Australian Voter (University of New South Wales Press, 2011) and Political Parties and Democratic Linkage (Oxford University Press, 2011).
+His recent books include Australian Public Opinion, Defence and Foreign Policy (Palgrave Macmillan, 2021), The Australian Voter (University of New South Wales Press, 2011) and Political Parties and Democratic Linkage (Oxford University Press, 2011).
 He was Chair of the Comparative Study of Electoral System project from 2004 to 2009 and is currently co-editor of the Oxford University Press series on the project.
 He was editor of the Australian Journal of Political Science from 2004 to 2010.